FutureGadgetLaboratory-FGL/Logic_Builder/README.md

 -> <b>[ADVANCED](/Basic/INDEX.md)</b> section contains some of the most famous problems for logic building like <u>N-queens problem or an automatic sudoku solver.</u> This is also the section where geeks-for-geeks problem of the day or problems from codechef can be uploaded.
 Contributing in this section is highly appreciated.

-All sections contain a `problems.md` file where many practice questions are listed.
-If the solution is already present in the repository then the question starts with a [solved: language1, language2,...] tag, else, it starts with an [issue] tag.<br>
+All sections contain a `INDEX.md` file where many practice questions are listed.
+If the solution is already present in the repository then the question ends with a [Language: \<Language_Name\>  Author: \<Author_Name\>] tag, else, it ends without any tag.<br>
-language1, language2, etc. are the programming languages in which the questions has already been solved.
+Language_Name is the programming language in which the question has already been solved.

-You can be the first one to solve the questions with the [issue] tag.
-To know more about contributing, check `contributing.md` file.
+You can be the first one to solve the questions without anny tag.
+To know more about contributing guidlines, check [`CONTRIBUTING.md`](/CONTRIBUTING.md) file.

 ## ⚠️Under Development Repository Alert!!!

 This repository was created on 27 September, 2022 and does not contain any practice problems in it as of now.

-This year, everyone reading this README file is requested to contribute in this repository by adding questions or solutions to the questions given in `problems.md` file of each section in different languages.
+This year, everyone reading this README file is requested to contribute in this repository by adding questions or solutions to the questions given in `INDEX.md` file of each section in different languages.

 Problem statements and issues will be updated on a weekly basis throughout year 2022... and even after that, this repository will be updated at least on a monthly basis.

 So, everyone is requested to contribute and make this repository better day by day.

 ## Contributing

 Contributions are always welcome!

-See `contributing.md` for ways to get started.
+See [`CONTRIBUTING.md`](/CONTRIBUTING.md) for ways to get started.

 No matter how small or big of a contribution you are making, just make a contribution and it will be appreciated.